Baarilliant-ai/alive-mod/VILLAGER_TRAITS.md

 # Villager Traits in the Alive Mod

+The Alive mod brings your Minecraft villagers to life with unique personalities and traits based on their profession.
+This guide explains how the villager traits system works and what makes each villager unique.

+{: .note }

+> Villager traits are now fully customizable through [data packs]({{ site.baseurl }}/datapacks/)!
+You can create your own unique villager personalities without changing any code.

 {: .important }

 > Currently, Villager Traits only affect the conversation style and have no effect on the game.